Symplectic singularities arising from algebras of symmetric tensors: Introduction

-Recall that a $G$-variety is said to be \emph{horospherical} if it contains an open $G$-orbit which is a torus bundle over a projective rational homogeneous space (\S\,\ref{ss.def-horospherical}).
-Toric varieties are examples of horospherical varieties.
-For a horospherical variety $X$, we will relate the Cox ring of $\bP T_X$ to that of a weak Fano manifold and then a characterization of varieties of Fano type via Cox rings obtained in \cite{GongyoOkawaSannaiTakagi2015} allows us to obtain the following result.
+For a smooth projective horospherical $G$-variety $X$, we will relate the Cox ring of $\bP T_X$ to that of a weak Fano manifold and then a characterization of varieties of Fano type via Cox rings obtained in \cite{GongyoOkawaSannaiTakagi2015} allows us to obtain the following result.

-\begin{thm} Let $X$ be a smooth projective $G$-horospherical variety.
+\begin{thm} Let $X$ be a smooth projective horospherical $G$-variety.
 Then $X$ is of Fano type and $\bP T_X$ is a Mori dream space.
-If additionally $X$ does not contain any $G$-stable divisor, then $\bP T_X$ is also of Fano type. \end{thm}
+If moreover $X$ has small boundary, then $\bP T_X$ is of Fano type. \end{thm}

+We refer the reader to \S\,\ref{ss.Cox-MDS} for the definition of Mori dream spaces.
+It is unclear for us whether the last statement still holds for \emph{all} smooth projective horospherical varieties.

-According to the classification result obtained by B.~Pasquier in \cite{Pasquier2009}, any smooth projective horopsherical $G$-variety $X$ with Picard number one contains no $G$-stable divisors and thus $\cZ_X$ is a symplectic variety.
+According to the classification result obtained by B.~Pasquier in \cite{Pasquier2009}, any smooth projective horospherical $G$-variety $X$ with Picard number one has small boundary and thus $\cZ_X$ is a symplectic variety.
 For such $X$, the identity component of its automorphism group $\widetilde{G}=\Aut^0(X)$ is worked out in {\em loc. cit.}.
-In particular, the variety $X$ carries a natural action by a torus $\bT\cong \bC^{\times}$, which is transitive and free along the torus fibers of the horospherical open orbit, such that $\widebar{G}\coloneqq G\times \bT$ is a subgroup of $\widetilde{G}$.
+In particular, the variety $X$ carries a natural action by a torus $\bT\cong \bC^{\times}$, which is transitive and free along the torus fibers of the horospherical open orbit, such that there exists a homomorphism $\widebar{G}\coloneqq G\times \bT \rightarrow \widetilde{G}$ with finite kernel.
 We consider the associated moment maps (\S\,\ref{ss.moment-map}) for the actions of $\widebar{G}$ and $\widetilde{G}$, respectively, on $T^*X$: